MilesCranmer/gso/README.rst

 (Didn't win anything, though!)

-*In June, 2017, I started writing this from scratch in Vim, using official APIs for StackExchange and Google.*
+*In June, 2017, I started rewriting this from scratch in Vim, using official APIs for StackExchange and Google.*

 This plugin is working at a basic level, and a more complete version will be even better.
 I plan to use it quite frequently, so that should